← Back to Tweets

 This content has been automatically translated.
 View original in Arabic

-- "Why did the stationed ones insist on preventing the storming of Al-Aqsa Mosque?
+- "Why did the steadfast ones insist on preventing the storming of Al-Aqsa Mosque?
 Wouldn't it be better to let the set…

-- "Why did the stationed ones insist on preventing the storming of Al-Aqsa Mosque?
+- "Why did the steadfast ones insist on preventing the storming of Al-Aqsa Mosque?
 Wouldn't it be better to let the set…

-- "Why did the stationed ones insist on preventing the storming of Al-Aqsa Mosque?
-Wouldn't it be better to let the settlers enter, perform their rituals and leave instead of this blood that was shed and destruction that happened?"
+- "Why did the steadfast ones insist on preventing the storming of Al-Aqsa Mosque?
+Wouldn't it be better to let the settlers enter and perform their rituals and leave instead of this blood that flowed and destruction that occurred?"

-- The one asking this question doesn't know the meaning of "sanctity" of Allah's symbols, nor does he know that performing rituals in Al-Aqsa Mosque is "pulse-checking" for what life remains in the people of Jerusalem specifically and the Ummah generally.
-If it passes peacefully, the next step is demolishing Al-Aqsa Mosque and building their temple.
+- The person asking this question doesn't know what "sacredness" of Allah's rituals means, and doesn't know that performing rituals in Al-Aqsa Mosque is "testing the pulse" for what remains of life in Jerusalem's people specifically and in the Ummah generally.
+And if it passed peacefully, the next step is demolishing Al-Aqsa Mosque and establishing their temple.

 - "So what?"
-What's the problem if they demolish Al-Aqsa and build the temple and Muslims pray in other mosques instead of being killed?
+And what's in it if they demolish Al-Aqsa and establish the temple and Muslims pray in other mosques instead of being killed?

 - The bullet has reached the door!
-The forces of disbelief won't stop at this limit, but will continue the agenda Allah informed us about: (And they will continue to fight you until they turn you back from your religion if they are able)...so they demolish our other sanctities and prevent Muslims from their religious rituals so our children grow up on disbelief. - "So what?"
+The forces of disbelief won't stop at this limit, but will continue the agenda Allah informed us about: (and they will continue to fight you until they turn you back from your religion if they are able), so they demolish our other sacred sites and prevent Muslims from their religious rituals so our children grow up on disbelief. - "So what?"

-- Complete the verse to know "so what"!: (And they will not cease to fight you until they turn you back from your religion if they are able.
-And whoever of you reverts from his religion [to disbelief] and dies while he is a disbeliever - for those, their deeds have become worthless in this world and the Hereafter, and those are the companions of the Fire, they will abide therein eternally (217)).
+- Complete the verse to know so what!: (And they will continue to fight you until they turn you back from your religion if they are able.
+And whoever of you turns back from his religion and dies while a disbeliever - for those their deeds have become worthless in this world and the Hereafter, and those are the companions of the Fire, they will abide therein eternally).

 - In the Fire you won't say: so what!

-- When the Companions raised Islam's banner in battles and were keen not to let it fall, getting killed one after another defending it, it wasn't for "a piece of cloth," but for what this banner symbolizes.
+- When the Companions would raise Islam's banner in battles and were keen it not fall and would be killed one after another defending it, this wasn't for "a piece of cloth", but for what this banner symbolizes.
 Al-Aqsa today is the Ummah's symbol.